by Tim Vander Wilt, PT

 Interestingly, if you are experiencing a pinched nerve, you may not even experience neck pain at all.
 Some do; others don’t.
 What you most definitely will be feeling, however, is pain, numbness, and/or tingling that extends into your arms and even your hands.
 Sensory changes in the arm are typically the earliest symptoms you will notice with a pinched nerve in the neck.

 Like a kink in the neck, a pinched nerve is not necessarily serious.
 Most pinched nerves result in sensory changes only and can be easily managed conservatively.
 I would recommend you seek professional consultation if you experience these types of symptoms.
 A well-trained physical therapist can help determine the source of the nerve compression and determine a plan of care that will help you eliminate the symptom and restore your function.

 If you experience changes in muscle function in your arm and/or hand, like a loss of pinch or grip force or other signs of muscle weakness, the compressive forces on the nerve(s) are more substantial and potentially need more advanced care.
 Our physical therapists typically refer people with these advanced symptoms to a physician or spine specialist for diagnostic testing to determine the extent of the problem.

-If you are experiencing any arm symptoms or simply have a kink in the neck, I encourage you to take advantage of one of our free injury screens.
+If you are experiencing any arm symptoms or simply have a kink in the neck, I encourage you to take advantage of one of our free screens.
 A brief and complimentary 20-minute consultation with one of Kinetic Edge’s movement experts can yield a bounty of solid advice that will put your problem to rest.
-Please call 866-588-0230 today to claim one of our few open slots.
+Please email us or call 866-588-0230 today to claim one a free screening.